Canon 1D vs Olympus E-M10

 Review summary: Canon 1D vs Olympus E-M10

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D and the Olympus E-M10?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.